 For instance, a 70 kg (155 lb) athlete should have 5 meals every 2 hours after exercise, with 84 grams of carbs per meal.
 So, this athlete should consume about 420 grams of carbs the first 8 hours after exercise to maximize muscle glycogen storage.

-Athletes should eat a wide variety of nutrient-dense, carbohydrate-rich foods, such as:
+Athletes should eat a wide variety of nutrient-dense, carbohydrate-rich foods for replenishing glycogen stores, such as: